Pentagon secretly set up program to investigate UFOs at Harry Reid's urging, reports say

 According to the reports, Reid, a Nevada Democrat, helped steer money under the program to a donor’s aerospace research company.

-A Pentagon spokesman said the UFO program ended in 2012, though the New York Times said the Defense Department still investigates potential episodes of unidentified flying objects.
+A Pentagon spokesman said the UFO program ended in 2012, though The New York Times said the Defense Department still investigates potential episodes of unidentified flying objects.

 “The Advanced Aviation Threat Identification Program ended in the 2012 timeframe,” Pentagon spokeswoman Dana White told Politico.
-“It was determined that there were other, higher priority issues that merited funding and it was in the best interest of the DoD to make a change.”
+“It was determined that there were other, higher-priority issues that merited funding and it was in the best interest of the DoD to make a change.”

 White added: “The DoD takes seriously all threats and potential threats to our people, our assets, and our mission and takes action whenever credible information is developed.”